 Recognizing the importance of partnerships, TNCs will also continue to work with businesses to create managed rideshare programs.
 With dedicated account managers and trust and safety teams, these programs aim to help organizations to reduce costs, provide employees with exclusive discounts and perks, and ensure they have the tools and support they need to manage their travel programs effectively.

-Travelers rely on Uber and Lyft in urban areas Rental companies with offices more than 4 miles away use Uber or Lyft to take passengers to their offices to pick-up rental cars
+Rental companies with offices more than 4 miles away use Uber or Lyft to take passengers to their offices to pick-up rental cars